tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 For the curves secp256r1, secp384r1, and secp521r1,
 peers MUST validate each other's public value Q by ensuring that the point is a valid point on the elliptic curve.
-The appropriate validation procedures are defined in Section 4.3.7 of {{ECDSA}}
+The appropriate validation procedures are defined in Appendix D.1 of {{ECDP}}
 and alternatively in Section 5.6.2.3 of {{?KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar2}}.
 This process consists of three
 steps: (1) verify that Q is not the point at infinity (O), (2) verify